DotVPN Review 2026: Is It Any Good?

 DotVPN Streaming & Torrenting — Bad for Streaming & Doesn’t Allow Torrenting

 DotVPN doesn’t allow torrenting on any of its servers.
-If you need a good VPN for torrenting, I recommend ExpressVPN, which allows P2P traffic on all servers.
+If you need a good VPN for torrenting, I recommend choosing another service.

 Overall, DotVPN doesn’t work with the most popular streaming services (other than Netflix), and torrenting isn’t allowed on any of its servers.